BICOL (May 13-17, 2016) ♥

 We planned to go to Bicol because of PAGCOR 4th Nationwide Photography Competition.
-My boyfriend is a photography enthusiast and a member of a photography club who competes worldwide, the Samahan ng mga Litratista sa Rizal or also known as SLR (Super proud GF here! ☺).
+My boyfriend is a photography enthusiast and a member of a photography club who competes locally and internationally, the Samahan ng mga Litratista sa Rizal or also known as SLR (Super proud GF here! ☺).

 The PAGCOR 4th photography competition theme was “Throwback”, a reminiscent of the Filipinos’ traditional way of life, time-honored cultural practices, food, traits, celebrations and even historical sites.

 Before the competition, we knew that many professional or amateur photographers will join the said competition, so we exerted effort, too.
 Our plan was to capture ancient Filipino practice with a Philippine landmarks as a background, and that’s Mayon Volcano.

 OFF TO BICOL! ♥

 We rode a bus in Cubao and the fare going to Albay is PHP750/person (one way).
 Yes, quite expensive but worth it! ☺ The estimated travel time is 10-12 hours.
 Actually, it depends on the bus that you will ride.
 We recommend ALPS and refrain from riding DLTB Co.
 They will waste your time!

 After almost 13 hours on the road, nasa bicol na kami! ☺ We stayed in our Tita’s house in Tabacco.
 We got there around 10am or 11am.
 After taking a nap, we planned to walk around to see the place.

 There was a small river wherein you can see Mt.
 Mayon.
 But during that time, Mayon won’t let us capture her beauty.
 She’s not yet ready. ☺

 We looked around while thinking for our photo concept and took photos, too.

 We went to the most popular and most visited Cagsawa Ruins in Daraga, Albay.